Demkeys/x86_64AssemblyATTGASExamples/MyProjects/EncryptAndDecryptFile/readme.md

 # Encrypt and Decrypt files
 These are two programs I wrote to Encrypt and Decrypt files using a (max.
 8 character) pass key.
 Both programs are written in x86_64 Assembly using AT&T GAS syntax.
+Also, both programs only use System Calls.

 _DISCLAIMER: This is not necessarily example code.
 This is a small project I worked on, and I wanted to share the code, for whoever it helps.
 This code has not been optimized at all._